The official Designation for financial managers

 Do I qualify to become a CBA (SA)?

 - A Commerce degree at honours level or higher, e.g. Honours in Accounting / CTA from an accredited institute of higher learning.

 - In addition to this you must have four years accounting related experience, and

 - Finally you will be required to complete an examination by experience.
 This consists of self-assessment, an employer verification and an experience evaluation by a committee.

 All potential designation holders must register as a SAIBA Associate and pay the CBA (SA) fee.
 SAIBA designations are only awarded to those members that can demonstrate that they have achieved specified assessment criteria.

 Share in the benefits and rewards of a CBA (SA) with SAIBA.

 As a CBA (SA) you get to share in a wide range of benefits;

-- You gain status as an accounting or financial manager which takes you a step closer to becoming a CBA (SA).
+- You gain status as an accounting or financial manager which takes you a step closer to becoming a CFO (SA).